API Reference

 Call a function with dependencies.
 The extra_args tuple is used to

 pass additional arguments to the function.
-Function with anytype can
+A function with anytype can

 be called as long as the concrete value is provided in the extra_args.